henryluki/cms-for-Blog/README.md

 cms-for-Blog
 ============

-This is a website by using php and the framework is codeigniter
+This is a website made by using php and the framework is codeigniter